LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 4
 4
 ```
-**So, usage is simple!
+**So, usage is simple in this case!
 Annotate the for-loops.
 Only go sure that there are no loop-carried dependencies!!**
 A simple way to check that is to reserse the order of loop iterations, and checking whether the result is still the same.

 Instead of `--threads`, also `-t` can be used.
 Thread IDs don't start with 1 (kept for the main julia process)!

 #### HPC related Issues